Suffering Persistent Flare-Ups?Before Suffering Persistent Flare-Ups?After

 Contributor Description

-Genetics Genetics may play a role in rosacea as the condition tends to run in families, indicating a genetic predisposition.
-People with a family history of rosacea appear to be more likely to develop it.
-However, the specific genes involved and how they are inherited remain unclear
+Genetics Genetics may play a role in rosacea, as it tends to run in families, though the specific genes remain unclear

 Rosacea is neither contagious nor the result of poor hygiene.

-There is no specific test for rosacea, so Monderma’s GPhC-registered prescribers can only determine it's extent through using uploaded images or a video consultation.
+Monderma’s GPhC-registered prescribers examine rosacea through visually assessing uploaded images or a video consultation.

 Severity Distribution Characteristics

-Mild 1-25% Slight redness or flushing, few visible blood vessels, minor discomfort or stinging, occasional small, red bumps, and limited areas of the face affected
+Mild <25% Slight redness, few visible blood vessels, minor stinging, occasional small, red bumps

-Keratosis Pilaris Rubra Keratosis Pilaris Rubra causes red, rough bumps on the cheeks, arms, and thighs but lacks the blood vessel involvement seen in rosacea
+Keratosis Pilaris Rubra Keratin buildup Red, rough bumps on cheeks, arms, thighs No blood vessel involvement

 Ingredient Properties